|

 the unfortunate prisoner, placed his hand over his heart and bowed

-He had no idea what happened to the spirits of men after death.
+He had no idea what happened to the spirits of men after they

-But, if they remained beside their bodies, he could only hope
+died.
+But if they remained beside their bodies, he could only

 Legolas tapped lightly on Hentmirë's bedroom door.